puppetlabs/vmpooler/README.md

 ### Dashboard

 A dashboard is provided to offer real-time statistics and historical graphs.
-It looks like this in a large installation on a fairly busy day:
+It looks like this:

 ![dashboard](https://raw.github.com/sschneid/vmpooler/gh-pages/img/screenshots/dashboard.png)